Tens of thousands demand climate action in Swiss capital

 Such large protests are rare in Switzerland and show growing public frustration with the pace of policy-making to combat global warming despite ample evidence of its impact.

-Switzerland’s glaciers have shrunk by 10 per cent in two years, while September was the hottest on record in a country warming at more than twice the global rate.
+Switzerland's glaciers have shrunk by 10% in two years, while September was the hottest on record in a country warming at more than twice the global rate.

-“Many have been losing hope because the government is approving new roads and delaying the climate law.
-But today we were powerful,” said Mr Georg Klingler, of environmental campaigners Greenpeace, who took part in the march.
+"Many have been losing hope because the government is approving new roads and delaying the climate law.
+But today we were powerful," said Georg Klingler from environmental campaigners Greenpeace who took part in the march.

 Switzerland's policies are deemed "insufficient" by research consortium Climate Action Tracker.